aganet/aganet/README.md

 ## About Me

 I am a DevOps Engineer with a passion for automating and optimizing processes.
-My expertise lies in building and managing CI/CD pipelines, cloud infrastructure, and monitoring systems.
-I enjoy working with the latest technologies and continually improving my skill set.
+My expertise lies in building and managing CI/CD pipelines, cloud infrastructure, and on-premises systems.
+I enjoy working with the latest technologies and continually improving my skill set through hands-on experience and ongoing learning.

 ## Skills and Technologies